Sports in Orlando, Florida: Soccer

 The original iteration of Orlando City SC played in the third division USL Pro from 2011 to 2014.
 In 2010, Steve Donner formed Orlando Pro Soccer which was awarded a future United Soccer Leagues pro expansion slot for 2011.
 Later that year, Phil Rawlins moved the Austin Aztex FC to Orlando and formed Orlando City SC, beginning play in USL Pro in 2011.
 Orlando City won the 2011 USL Pro Championship, and the highest attendance in the league while playing at the Citrus Bowl during its first three seasons.
 2014 saw a decline in attendance that resulted from being forced to move to a smaller venue at ESPN Wide World of Sports Complex in Walt Disney World Resort during the renovation of the Citrus Bowl.
 After Orlando City SC joined Major League Soccer, the organization added Orlando City B to the Tier III United Soccer League (USL), which was eventually given Tier II status in 2017.
 The B team went on hiatus for the 2018 season and returned for the 2019 season in the new Tier III USL League One.
-City SC pulled City B out of USL1 after the 2020 season, and City B will resume play in 2022 in a new Tier III league, MLS Next Pro.
+City SC pulled City B out of USL1 after the 2020 season, and City B resumed play in 2022 in a new Tier III league, MLS Next Pro.

 The Central Florida Kraze formed in the Premier Development Soccer League (later named Premier Development League), the highest amateur league (4th tier overall) in the United States soccer league system, in 1998.
 Playing in Orange and Seminole Counties, the team won the PDL championship in 2004.
 Orlando City eventually took over several youth soccer groups and the Kraze to form a unified soccer development system under their brand.
 Orlando City has since been represented by teams in several levels of the United Soccer Leagues, including the Super Y-League, Super-20 League and PDL.